Noise Control in Multi-Family Residential Buildings

 Selection of floor joists is an important consideration also; solid 2″×10″ joists provide a very good base for good sound isolation.
 Open web wooden truss joists seem to be less effective at very low frequencies to greater degree than solid wooden joists so special attention should be paid to the use of these types of joists.

 One of the most common sound isolation elements in floor-ceiling construction is the use of a metal resilient channel isolator that is attached to the underside of the floor joists before the gypsum board ceiling is installed.
 The gypsum board panel is applied to the resilient channel isolator in a manner that insures that the screws used to apply the gypsum board do not extend into the joists to which the resilient channels is applied.
 Special care and attention should be taken with the selection of a resilient channel as they are not all the same and do not all provide the same degree of isolation.
 Furthermore, particular attention should be paid to the installation and spacing of the resilient channel.
 It is wise to consult the manufacturers acoustical test report and to specify and insure the channel is installed in exactly the same manner in which it was installed in the acoustical test lab.
 If the resilient channel has not been tested by an independent test lab and is simply another look alike channel, do not use it, select another with a known performance rating.
 Above all, be aware that not all resilient channels perform the same.

 Do not skimp on floor ceiling construction, as it may be costly to improve the sound isolation performance after the fact.
-It is highly cost effective to insulate the space between the floor joists and applying 2 layers of gypsum board to the underside of the resilient channel as apposed to a single layer.
+It is highly cost effective to create sound insulation between the floor joists and applying 2 layers of gypsum board to the underside of the resilient channel as apposed to a single layer.